anikabisht44-a11y/SHEild/README.md

-SHEild 🛡️
-SHEild is a women's safety application focused on providing quick support in emergencies.
-With features like live location sharing, SOS alerts, live video streaming, and Guardian AI, SHEild helps users stay connected to their trusted contacts when it matters the most.

-🚀 Features
-SOS Activation — Trigger an immediate SOS alert to notify your emergency contacts.

-Live Video Streaming — Stream live video to your emergency contacts during an SOS situation.

-Live Location Sharing — Share your real-time location during travel or emergencies.

-Guardian AI Chat — Discreet SOS activation by detecting keywords in chat messages.

-Emergency Contacts Management — Add and manage trusted emergency contacts easily.

-Trip Sharing — Log and share trip details, including destination and mode of travel, with trusted contacts.

-🛠️ Tech Stack
-Frontend: React.js, Tailwind CSS, Shadcn UI

-Backend: Node.js, Express.js

-Database: Firebase Firestore

-Authentication: Firebase Auth

-Real-Time Communication: Socket.IO

-AI Integration: Gemini API

-📂 Project Structure
-bash
-Copy
-Edit
-/frontend
-  /components
-  /pages
-  /services
-/backend
-  /routes
-  /controllers
-  /services
-/firebase
-  (Firestore structure and security rules)
-🧩 How It Works
-User logs in and sets up emergency contacts.

-User starts a trip or moves around — trip details and live location are shared if needed.

-Guardian AI monitors messages for keywords silently.

-If SOS is triggered:

-Emergency contacts receive live location and alert notifications.

-Live video streaming can be started for real-time visibility.

-🧠 Our Vision
-SHEild aims to empower individuals by providing quick, reliable access to help in critical moments, through the smart use of technology and real-time communication.

-🤝 Contributing
-We are continuously improving SHEild!
-If you have suggestions, ideas, or would like to contribute, feel free to create an issue or submit a pull request.

-📫 Contact
-Feel free to reach out or connect! siddhiseth18@gmail.com
+**SHEild: Your Digital Guardian 👸🛡️**

+SHEild is a proactive safety platform designed to empower women with immediate access to help.
+It transforms your smartphone into a powerful security companion, ensuring your trusted circle is always connected to you in critical moments.

+**✨ Core Capabilities**

+🚨 Instant Emergency Broadcast - Activate a silent, high-priority alert that instantly notifies your chosen guardians with a single touch.

+📹 Real-Time Video Guardian - Provide your contacts with a live visual feed of your situation, offering crucial context and visibility.

+📍 Always-On Location Tracking - Seamlessly and securely share your whereabouts in real time during a commute, travel, or an active emergency.

+🤖 Intelligent Alert AI (Guardian AI) - Our discreet AI assistant works in the background, scanning for coded distress keywords to autonomously initiate a call for help.

+👥 Trusted Circle Management - Easily build and manage your personal safety network of trusted contacts.

+✈️ Journey Log & Share - Proactively inform your safety network of your travel plans by logging and sharing your destination, route, and ETA.

+**🛠️ Built With Modern Technology**

+🎨 Frontend: React.js, Tailwind CSS, Shadcn UI

+⚙️ Backend: Node.js, Express.js

+🗄️ Database & Auth: Firebase Firestore & Authentication

+🔁 Real-Time Comms: Socket.IO

+🧠 AI Integration: Gemini API

+**🔄 How It Protects You**

+📋 Setup: You log in and designate your inner circle of emergency contacts. 👥

+🌍 Daily Use: Share trips or your live location to keep loved ones informed. 🗺️

+👁️ Silent Monitoring: Guardian AI discreetly operates in the background. 🤫

+⚡ The Moment It Matters: Upon an SOS trigger:

+Contacts are immediately alerted with your live location. 📍📢

+They can tap into a live video stream to see your environment. 📹